Raptor007/X-Wing-Revival/README.txt

   exec <file>: Load a config file. export <file>: Save a config file.
+  g_restart: Apply video settings and restart video.
+  joy_refresh: Look for new joysticks that have been connected.
-  g_restart: Apply video settings and restart video. say <message>: Send chat message. echo <text>: Display text in the local console.
+  who: Show list of players connected. say <message>: Send chat message. echo <text>: Display text in the local console.
   host: Start a new game.